liferay/liferay-docs/develop/new-articles/application-development/04-using-jsps-in-a-portlet-application.markdown

     <p>Hello from view.jsp!</p>

 This simple example suffices for now.
-Once you've verified that everything's working correctly, you can start using JSP tags.
+Once you've redeployed your project and verified that everything's working correctly, you can start using JSP tags.

 ## In Your Project's bnd.bnd file, Specify Resources to Include